marzsv/sv-dte-signer/README.md

 ## Disclaimer

+This SDK implements the complete DTE signing specification and is production-ready from a technical standpoint.
+However:

-This SDK is for educational and development purposes.
-Ensure compliance with El Salvador's Ministry of Finance regulations when using in production.# php-dte-signer
+- Ensure compliance with current El Salvador Ministry of Finance regulations
-# php-dte-signer
+- Use official certificates provided by the Ministry of Finance for production
+- Perform additional security audits as required by your organization
+- The examples use mock certificates for demonstration purposes only

+For production deployment, review all security considerations and follow the production setup checklist above.